-To run web2project you have to have "self host" your own web server (Apache or Microsoft IIS, with PHP and MySQL) or use a web hosting provider.
+To run web2project you need "self host" running on your own web server (Apache or Microsoft IIS, with PHP and MySQL) or use a web hosting provider.
 If you're unsure about doing it yourself then reading the installation instructions will give you a clear idea whether you can do it.
 For this reason, web2project ismore likely to appeal to IT professionals.

 The application is well documented in a user guide and has video tutorials.
 There is also a Microsoft Project import tool.

 Overall, it takes more time to setup the projects than the other options.
 However its strength is in collaborative projects with shared calendars.
 It will push events to Google Calendar and iCalendar.
 It has the ability ability to work with as many companies, departments, and users as you want.
 You can produce Gantt charts for individual projects or overall groups.
 It also has a Risk Management module to for monitoring the specific risks associated with individual tasks or entire projects.

 ToDoList is not a traditional project manager.
 It is really a task list with some project management features.
 It does not have the mandatory Gantt charting and emphasis on critical paths, nor does it schedule using the usual task duration or effort.
 That means it is quite awkward for a team to use for collaborative tasks because you'll have to schedule tasks manually.
 It would work better for a team leader who hands out tasks to each team member.
 It is probably best for an individual who simply wants to track what has to be done, how long it will take, and who is doing things for us that we depend on.
 Tasks can have many sub-tasks some of which are dependencies that must be completed for the parent task to be completed.